 Identify the right companies.

 We believe the single most important decision we make is choosing which of the thousands of public companies deserve our ongoing time and attention.
-We strive to identify highly intelligent companies—sound businesses with strong, honest management that drive their Cash Flow Value higher over time.
+We strive to identify highly intelligent companies—sound businesses with strong, honest management that drive their Business Value3 higher over time.
 If you look at all public companies through this lens, we believe most do not pass.

-Get to know the companies extremely well and determine Cash Flow Value.
+Get to know the companies extremely well and determine Business Value.

 Diversify, but not too much.

 In theory our optimal portfolio is diversified over approximately 25-30 companies in largely unrelated industries, with the size of each holding determined by many factors—the most important being how attractively priced it is.